Unsigned-Long/iKalibr/docs/details/sensor_type.md

 ---

-When you want to calibrate a sensor suite that integrates LiDARs, you need to write their information in the configure file, such as their topics, their types, and their weights when performing solving. **Selecting a right type for each sensor is important**, as different type points to different data loader to ensure decode the binary data in the rosbag correctly.
+When you want to calibrate a sensor suite, you need to write their information in the configure file, such as their topics, their types, and their weights when performing solving. **Selecting a right type for each sensor is important**, as different type points to different data loader to ensure decode the binary data in the rosbag correctly.

 <p align="left">
     <a><strong>Currently Supported Sensor Type »</strong></a>